bhagyaraj-varadaraju/Techtorum/planning/user_stories.md

 ## Outline User Roles

-[👉🏾👉🏾👉🏾 Include at least at least 1, but no more than 3, user roles.]
 Techie: A user who is interested in the latest tech news and wants to share their opinions on the latest tech news.

 ## Draft User Stories

-[👉🏾👉🏾👉🏾 Include at least at least 10 user stories in this format:]

 1. As a Techie, I want to be able to create an account, so that I can post my opinions on the latest tech news.